 FEMA Expert Panel (left to right): Dr. Steve Hecht, University of Minnesota (2010), Dr. Ivonne Rietjens, Wageningen University (2006), Dr. Sam Cohen, University of Nebraska Medical Center (2002), Dr. Larry Marnett, Vanderbilt University (2000) (Chair), Dr. Nigel Gooderham, Imperial College London (2009), Dr. Shoji Fukushima, Japan Bioassay Research Center (2010), Dr. Robert Smith, Imperial College London (1981)

-In 1959, The Flavor and Extract Manufacturers Association of the United States (FEMA) took its initial actions to establish a novel program to assess the safety and “GRAS” (generally recognized as safe) status of flavor ingredients under the authority provided by the 1958 Food Additives Amendments to the Federal Food, Drug, and Cosmetic Act, the Federal law governing the regulation of flavors and other food ingredients.
+In 1959, The Flavor and Extract Manufacturers Association of the United States (FEMA) took its initial actions to establish a novel program to assess the safety and “GRAS” (generally recognized as safe) status of flavor ingredients as described in the 1958 Food Additives Amendments to the Federal Food, Drug, and Cosmetic Act, the Federal law governing the regulation of flavors and other food ingredients.
 Since then, the FEMA GRAS™ program has become the longest-running and most widely recognized industry GRAS assessment program.

 The FEMA GRAS™ program began in 1959 with a survey of the flavor industry to identify flavor ingredients then in use and to provide estimates of the amounts of these substances used to manufacture flavors.
 The initial FEMA Expert Panel was established in 1960 beginning the Expert Panel’s evaluation of the safety of flavor ingredients that continues today.
 Then and now, the Expert Panel usually consists of six to eight members and over the years has been comprised of top experts in toxicology, organic chemistry, biochemistry, metabolism, and pathology.